mincerafter42/mincerafter42.github.io/cuddle.md

 ## Cuddly songs
 <a name="a-cup-of-coffee-a-sandwich-and-you"></a>
 <a name="cuddle-up-a-little-closer"></a>
 Go to the [cuddle jukebox](jukebox) to hear some nice cuddly songs I've found.
+Though the songs may be romantic in nature, I am primarily a fan of platonic group cuddles.
+Haven't found any songs about those though.

 ## Cuddly links
 Cuddle pages: where Web *de*velopment meets Web *en*velopment.